Migraine Support Dog: Emotional Support

 She is my first child.
 People told me that I would love her less when I had real children.
 That could not be further than the truth.
 My children love, hug, kiss, and even try to ride her.
 She sleeps in the nursery or outside their rooms during naps and at night…..a typical older, protective sister.

 Migraine Support Dog

 My support dog does not sleep in bed with me other than when I have a migraine.
 She has a sense when I am sick.
 She immediately jumps into bed and spoons me while I lay packed in ice.
-If I move my fingers she begins wagging her tail and licking them to show me she’s watching me.
-There have been many days that I laid in bed, all day, with her unmoving.
+If I move my fingers, she begins wagging her tail and licking them to show me she’s watching me.
+Many days, I laid in bed, all day, with her unmoving.

 Emotional Support Animal

 Chronic migraine is isolating and lonely.
-My migraine support dog gives me companionship and support that not many can give.
+My migraine support dog gives me companionship and support that not many can provide.
 From the time my husband lets her out in the morning until he returns at night, she does not leave my side.
-I would crawl to the door to let her out if I needed to, yet she never asks me to when I am suffering a migraine.
-If I am laying on the bathroom floor crumpled in pain, she is right there with me.
+I would crawl to the door to let her out if I needed to, yet she never asks me to when I suffer a migraine.
+She is right there with me if I am lying on the bathroom floor crumpled in pain.
 The pressure she lays against me is comforting.
-When I am unable to open my eyes, I am able to pet and lay on her without having to talk or move.
+When I cannot open my eyes, I can pet and lay on her without having to talk or move.
 It is the simplest form of love.

 Emotional Support Dog

 After he checked on her, my husband explained that she was worried about me.
 We watched her go from sleeping on her bed resting her knee to being worked up about me being sick.
-She was upset that she couldn’t be with me and knew that I was in pain.
+She was upset that she couldn’t be with me and knew I was in pain.
 My support dog has this sense about her that tells her when I need her.
-She is not a trained therapy dog, but she is my migraine support dog.
-Living with me she has become my own personal therapeutic dog and caretaker.
-She’s amazing and life wouldn’t be the same without her.
+She is not a trained therapy dog but my migraine support dog.
+Living with me, she has become my therapeutic dog and caretaker.
+She’s fantastic, and life wouldn’t be the same without her.